Competitive Event Process FAQs

 Competitor Transcripts FAQs

-After the scores are tabulated, finalists are identified and overall winners are determined using the above processes, the data from the competitive events is this used to create competitive events transcripts.
+After the scores are tabulated, finalists are identified and overall winners are determined using the above processes, the data from the competitive events is used to create competitive events transcripts.
 Learn how to download transcripts here.

 1. What is a transcript?